Louis B. Mayer: Accusations of sexual abuse

-Mayer reportedly was in love with Jean Howard and pursued her energetically but without success.
+Mayer reportedly pursued Jean Howard in hopes of establishing a sexual relationship, but without success.
 Cari Beauchamp, author of Without Lying Down: Frances Marion and the Powerful Women of Early Hollywood, observed: "Mayer chased actress Jean Howard around the room.
 When she said, 'No way', and went off and married Charles K. Feldman, the agent, Mayer banned Charlie from the lot.
-For a long time after, he wouldn't allow any of Feldman's clients to work at MGM."Esther Ralston in her autobiography recorded that her career was sabotaged by Mayer when she refused to sleep with him.
+For a long time after, he wouldn't allow any of Feldman's clients to work at MGM."
+In her autobiography, Esther Ralston recorded that her career was sabotaged by Mayer when she refused to sleep with him.

 Family

 Mayer had two daughters from his first marriage to Margaret Shenberg (1883–1955), which ended in divorce in 1947.
 The elder of these, Edith (Edie) Mayer (1905–1988), whom he would later become estranged from and disinherit, married producer William Goetz (who served as vice president for Twentieth-Century Fox and later became president of Universal-International).
 The younger, Irene (1907–1990), was the first wife of producer David O. Selznick and became a successful theatrical producer.
 In 1948, Mayer married former actress Lorena Layson Danker (1907–1985).

 At home, Mayer was boss.
 "In our family, all the basic decisions were made by him", remembers his nephew, Gerald Mayer.
 "He was a giant. ...
 Were we afraid of him?
 Jesus Christ, yes!"
 And although he never spoke Yiddish at the office, he sometimes spoke Yiddish with "some of the relatives", said his daughter Irene.

 Mayer's activities for the Jewish Home for the Aged led to a strong friendship with Edgar Magnin, the rabbi at the Wilshire Temple in Los Angeles.
 "Edgar and Louis B. virtually built that temple", said Herbert Brin.